janlv/cads-fmi-demo/README.md

 ## Platform resources

-Platform-specific pythonfmu binaries are cached under `cache/<profile>/` (ignored by git).
+Platform-specific pythonfmu binaries are cached under `fmu_artifacts/cache/<profile>/` (ignored by git).
 Run the helper script before local FMU builds or `docker build`; it auto-detects your architecture (override with `--profile`) and bootstraps the cache via a minimal Docker image when needed.
 If pip hits TLS errors during bootstrap, the script automatically runs `scripts/export_company_certs.py` in the background to capture your trusted chain and retries.
+The `fmu_artifacts/` directory itself is generated on demand; cloning the repo starts without it.

 ```bash
 # Populate/refresh the cache (auto-detect profile; override with --profile linux|apple)